zowe/docs-site/docs/user-guide/install-zos.md

 3. APF-authorization

     Due to the nature of the services the Zowe cross memory server provides, its load library requires APF-authorization.
-It is possible to check whether a loab library is APF-authorized by using the following TSO command:
+It is possible to check whether a load library is APF-authorized by using the following TSO command:

     ```
     D PROG,APF,DSNAME=ZWES.SISLOAD